junxit/us-congress-bills-113/bill.md

 - **(e)** *Consultation*
   - **(1)** *In general* In conducting the study under this Act, the Advisory Committee shall—
     - **(A)** hold public hearings to consult with parents and students; and
-    - **(B)** consult with a broad range of interested parties in higher education, including appropriate researchers, representatives of secondary schools and institutions of higher education, State administrators, and Federal officials.
+    - **(B)** consult with a broad range of interested parties in higher education, including appropriate researchers, representatives of secondary schools (including college and career counselors) and institutions of higher education from different sectors of such institutions (including undergraduate and graduate education), State administrators, and Federal officials.
   - **(2)** *Consultation with the authorizing committees* The Advisory Committee shall consult on a regular basis with the authorizing committees in conducting the study under this Act.
 - **(f)** *Reports to authorizing committees*
   - **(1)** *Interim report* Not later than 180 days after the date of enactment of this Act, the Advisory Committee shall prepare and submit to the authorizing committees and the Secretary an interim report describing the progress made in conducting the study under this Act and any preliminary findings on the topics identified under subsection (c).